 Consider action only if safety permits!
 Sodium bicarbonate (baking soda) is a non-flammable white powder.
 It can be an eye, skin and respiratory tract irritant.
 Avoid ingestion!
+On Land Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with earth, sand or other barrier.
 Remove spills of solids with shovels or mechanically.
 Remove spills of dissolved materials with universal sorbent, pumps or vacuum equipment.
+On Snow & Ice Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with snow or other barrier.
 Remove spills with shovels or my mechanical means.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove pooled baking soda solution with pumps.
+Burning is not feasible.
 Minimize damage caused by equipment and excavation.
 Low pressure water flushing can be tried, if feasible.
 On Water Baking soda sinks and mixes with water.
 Isolate/confine spill by damming or diversion.
 Water flushing can be tried to disperse material.

-Storage Store closed, labelled containers in cool, ventilated areas away

-& Transfer from incompatible materials, e.g., acids.
+Storage & Transfer Store closed, labelled containers in cool, ventilated areas away from incompatible materials, e.g., acids.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 25 - Spill Response - Sodium Formate
+Appendix 24.0 Spill Response - Sodium Formate

 Sodium formate is a highly soluble, white powder or granules.
 Mechanically collect spills if safe to do so.

+On Land Do not flush into ditches or drainage systems.
+Block entry into waterways.
+Prevent contact with water.
+Contain spill by diking with earth or other barrier.
 If sodium formate contacts water, try to confine to small area.
 On dry surfaces, shovel sodium formate into containers.
-On tundra, shovel into containers if feasible to do so.

-Block entry into water; dike using snow or other barrier.
+On tundra, shovel into containers, if feasible to do so.
+On Snow & Ice Block entry into water; dike using snow or other barrier.
 Remove sodium formate with shovels or other mechanical means.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove sodium formate with shovels, other mechanical means.
+Minimize damage caused by equipment and personnel.
 Burning is not a response option.
 On Water Sodium formate mixes with water and is difficult to recover.
 Isolate and confine spill by damming or diversion.
 Water flushing can be tried to disperse spill.

-& Transfer Store closed, labelled containers in cool, ventilated areas away from incompatible materials, e.g., acids (toxic fumes can form).
+Storage & Transfer Place collected material in waterproof containers.
+Store closed, labelled containers in cool, ventilated areas away from incompatible materials, e.g., acids (toxic fumes can form).
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 26 - Spill Response - Sodium Hypochlorite 12%
+Appendix 25.0 Spill Response - Sodium Hypochlorite 12%